miller-me/lab-resources/Bulk_RNASeq_DifferentialExpression/Step_1_QualityTrimming.md

 $ scp <username>@xfer.discovery.neu.edu:/path/to/fastqc/results/*.html .
 ```

-You can confirm that the files have transferred by checking your
+This will be a very quick transfer.
+You can confirm that the files have
-destination folder in your file browser.
+transferred by checking your destination folder in your local file
+browser.

 ### Interpreting your fastqc results & selecting parameters

+When you click on an `.html` report in your file browser, it will open
+in a browser window such as Safari or Google Chrome.
+In this report you
-In your results `.html` file you will see several sections:
+will see several sections:

 ![](img/FastQC_summary.jpg)<!-- -->